The SLP Summit replays are available through Feb. 6. You can still register. 🤩

 When AAC Looks Random: How to Honor Intent and Spark Autonomy

-This course will be live on Wednesday, Jan.
-14, starting at 7 p.m.
+This course was live on Wednesday, Jan.
+14 at 7 p.m.
 ET.
-Replays will follow immediately and will be available through Feb.
+The replay is available through Feb.
 6, 2026.
+ASHA submittal is due Feb.
+15.

 AAC isn’t just about accuracy—it’s about connection.
 This session offers a fresh perspective on how we interpret “random,” repetitive, or unclear AAC use, especially when working with emergent communicators.
 Rather than dismissing unexpected messages as mistakes or misfires, we’ll explore how these moments can reveal intent, curiosity, and growth.